nauam/Courses/docs/administration/security/storage-plugins/cyberark-storage.md

 Cyberark is a leader in Privileged Access Management solutions providing cloud ready, easy to use security solutions across the complete privileged access surface.
 A centralized password management system provides visibility and control to protect privileges from attack.
 Cyberark's solution is built for the Enterprise to enforce strong password business policies and prevent data breaches.

 This storage plugin requires having the JRE installed, as well as the java keytool.
-In order to provide the correct authentication to the plugin, store the RootCA certificate, the client certificate and the client private key in key stores and specify them in `qwcontrol-config.properties`.
+In order to provide the correct authentication to the plugin, store the RootCA certificate, the client certificate and the client private key in key stores and specify them in `rundeck-config.properties`.
 For more information on creating/using a keystore, see [Java Keystore](https://www.ibm.com/docs/en/cognos-tm1/10.2.2?topic=ictocyoiatwas-add-certificates-jre-keystore).

 **Below is an example of how to import a certificate using the command-line:**
 ```bash